 Because this recipe makes a large batch of Lebanese lentil soup, you ought to have a lot of leftovers.
-You are able to refrigerate the leftovers for around four days or freeze for around 6 months.
-Place the soup in containers that are freezer-friendly or in zip-locked bags for the freezer and lay flat in your freezer.
+You are able to refrigerate the leftovers for around four days or freeze them for around six months.
+Place the soup in containers that are freezer-friendly or in zip-locked bags for the freezer, and lay it flat in your freezer.

-To use again, just move the lentil soup from the freezer in the fridge the night before you intend to serve it or eat it.
-In case you don’t have time for this, you may also microwave frozen soup for about 30 sec. intervals, stirring between each interval.
+To use again, just move the lentil soup from the freezer to the fridge the night before you intend to serve it or eat it.
+In case you don’t have time for this, you may also microwave frozen soup for about 30 sec—intervals, stirring between each interval.